Prepare data for analysis

 Set a definition query for approach surfaces

-1. In the Contents pane, right-click the ObstructionIdSurface_MP layer and click Properties.
+- In the Contents pane, right-click the ObstructionIdSurface_MP layer and choose Properties.

-4. Set the query values to the following: Where Name is equal to Approach Surface.
+- Create the query Where Name is equal to Approach Surface.

-The definition query is applied, and only the approach surfaces are shown on the map.
+The definition query is applied.
+Only the approach surfaces are shown on the map.

 Analyze runway obstacles

-On the map, you can see several obstacles that overlap with the approach surfaces at either end of this runway.
+On the map, several obstacles overlap with the approach surfaces at either end of this runway.
 These existing obstacles are symbolized with blue dots, and the proposed obstacles associated with the construction are symbolized with large blue circles.
-There appear to be significantly more obstacles at the low-end of this runway when compared to the high-end, as shown in the image below.
+There appear to be significantly more obstacles at the low-end of this runway when compared to the high-end, as shown in the following image:

 While you can assume each of these obstacles may interfere with an aircraft's ability to take off or land at this runway, only obstacles that penetrate the OIS are considered a flight hazard.